jbracker/polymonad-proofs/README.md

 Calling `make` should type check all files that don't contain unsolved holes.

-This is tested with Agda in version `2.4.2.5` and the Adga standard library in version `0.11`.
+This was tested with Agda in version `2.4.2.5` and the Adga standard library in version `0.11`.
 If you have problems type checking the code, please contact me.